 If you are 5’8″ or over, Target’s Goodfellow & Co. would be a good spot to shop for affordable clothes that fit well.
 Since they focus on fit and versatile color selection, I’d say it’s hard to go wrong here.

-They don’t carry XS, so if you’re under 5’8″-5’7″ then it’s likely you’re SOL when it comes to most of Goodfellow & Co’s supply.
+They don’t carry XS, so if you’re under 5’8″-5’7″ then it’s likely you’re SOL when it comes to a majority of Goodfellow & Co’s supply (especially the pants and joggers).
 If you ask me, it’s not really worth it to tailor clothes as cheap as this, you may as well invest in higher quality and brands that offer sizes closer to your fit.